Welcome to our By-Elections

 - Develop valuable leadership skills

-Elected Students’ Union and School Representatives work closely with the University to improve the student experience and make sure student voice stays front and centre in decision-making.
+Elected School Representatives work closely with the University to improve the student experience and make sure student voice stays front and centre in decision-making.

 Key Dates